ryantd42/NY-Legislative-Git/2023/S2237B-2023/bill.md

  Basic Health Program.
-  4. Enrollment.  (a)  Subject to federal approval, the commissioner of health is authorized to establish an application and  enrollment  proce- dure  for prospective enrollees.
+  4. Enrollment.  (a)  Subject to federal approval, the commissioner of health is authorized to establish an application and  enrollment  proce-
+ S. 2237--B  4

+ dure  for prospective enrollees.
 Such procedure will include a verifica- tion system for applicants, which must  be  consistent  with  42  USC  § 1320b-7.
- S. 2237--A  4

   (b) Such procedure shall allow for continuous enrollment for enrollees to  the  1332 state innovation program where an individual may apply and enroll for coverage at any point.
   (c) Upon an applicant's enrollment in a 1332  state  innovation  plan, coverage  for  health  care  services pursuant to the provisions of this section shall be retroactive to the first day of the month in which  the individual  was determined eligible, except in the case of program tran- sitions within the Marketplace.
   (d) A person who has enrolled for coverage pursuant to  this  section, and who loses eligibility to enroll in the 1332 state innovation program for  a  reason other than [citizenship status,] lack of state residence, [failure to provide a valid social security number,]  providing  inaccu- rate information that would affect eligibility when requesting or renew- ing  health  coverage  pursuant  to  this section, or failure to make an applicable premium payment, before the end  of  a  twelve  month  period beginning  on the effective date of the person's initial eligibility for coverage, or before the end of a twelve month period  beginning  on  the date  of  any  subsequent determination of eligibility, shall have their eligibility for coverage continued until the end of  such  twelve  month period,  provided  that  the  state  receives federal approval for using funds under an approved 1332 waiver.
   5. Premiums.
 Subject to federal approval, the commissioner  of  health shall  establish  premium  payments enrollees in a 1332 state innovation plan shall pay to approved organizations for  coverage  of  health  care services pursuant to this section.
 Such premium payments shall be estab- lished in the following manner:
   (a)  up  to fifteen dollars monthly for an individual with a household income above two hundred percent of the federal poverty line but  at  or below  two hundred fifty percent of the federal poverty line defined and annually revised by the United States department  of  health  and  human services for a household of the same size; and
   (b)  no payment is required for individuals with a household income at or below two hundred percent of the federal  poverty  line  defined  and annually  revised  by  the  United States department of health and human services for a household of the same size.
   6. Cost-sharing.
 The commissioner of health shall establish cost-shar- ing obligations for enrollees, subject to  federal  approval,  including childbirth  and  newborn  care  consistent  with  the medical assistance program under title eleven of this article.
 There shall be no cost-shar- ing obligations for enrollees for:
   (a) dental and vision services as  defined  in  subparagraph  (ii)  of paragraph (c) of subdivision two of this section; and (b)  services  and  supports as defined in subparagraph (iii) of para- graph (c) of subdivision two of this section.
   7. Rates of payment. (a) The commissioner of health shall  select  the contract  with an independent actuary to study and recommend appropriate reimbursement methodologies for the cost of health care service coverage pursuant to this section.
-Such independent actuary shall review and make recommendations concerning appropriate actuarial assumptions relevant to the  establishment  of  reimbursement  methodologies,  including but not limited to; the adequacy of rates of payment in relation  to  the  popu- lation  to  be  served  adjusted  for case mix, the scope of health care services approved organizations must provide, the  utilization  of  such services and the network of providers required to meet state standards.
+Such independent actuary shall review and make recommendations concerning appropriate actuarial assumptions relevant to the establishment of  reimbursement  methodologies,  including  but  not limited  to;  the  adequacy of rates of payment in relation to the popu- lation to be served adjusted for case mix,  the  scope  of  health  care
-  (b)  Upon  consultation  with  the  independent  actuary  and entities representing approved organizations, the commissioner  of  health  shall
- S. 2237--A  5
+ S. 2237--B  5

+ services  approved  organizations  must provide, the utilization of such services and the network of providers required to meet state standards.
- develop  reimbursement  methodologies  and fee schedules for determining rates of payment, which rates shall be approved by the director  of  the division  of the budget, to be made by the department to approved organ- izations  for the cost of health care services coverage pursuant to this section.
+  (b)  Upon  consultation  with  the  independent  actuary  and entities representing approved organizations, the commissioner  of  health  shall develop  reimbursement  methodologies  and fee schedules for determining rates of payment, which rates shall be approved by the director  of  the division  of the budget, to be made by the department to approved organ- izations for the cost of health care services coverage pursuant to  this section.
 Such reimbursement methodologies and fee schedules may include provisions for capitation arrangements.
   (c) The commissioner of health shall have the authority to  promulgate regulations,  including  emergency  regulations, necessary to effectuate the provisions of this subdivision.
   (d) The department of health shall  require  the  independent  actuary selected  pursuant  to  paragraph  (a)  of this subdivision to provide a complete actuarial report, along with all actuarial assumptions made and all other data, materials and methodologies used in the  development  of rates  for the 1332 state innovation plan authorized under this section.
  Such report shall be provided annually to the temporary president of the senate and the speaker of the assembly.
   8. An individual who is lawfully  admitted  for  permanent  residence, permanently  residing in the United States under color of law, or who is a non-citizen in a valid nonimmigrant status, as  defined  in  8  U.S.C.
  1101(a)(15),  and  who  would be ineligible for medical assistance under title eleven of this article due to  their  immigration  status  if  the provisions  of  section  one  hundred  twenty-two  of  this chapter were applied, shall be considered to be ineligible for medical assistance for purposes of paragraphs (b) and (c) of subdivision three of this section.
   9. (A) IN DETERMINING ELIGIBILITY FOR RESIDENTS OF THE STATE THAT  ARE INELIGIBLE FOR THE BASIC HEALTH PROGRAM UNDER 42 U.S.C.
 SECTION 18051 ON THE  BASIS  OF  IMMIGRATION STATUS, THE COMMISSIONER OF HEALTH MAY PLACE LIMITATIONS ON ENROLLMENT TO  ENSURE  THAT  THE  COSTS  ASSOCIATED  WITH RENDERING  SERVICES TO THIS POPULATION DO NOT EXCEED THE REVENUES ANTIC- IPATED TO BE TRANSFERRED TO THE  1332  STATE  INNOVATION  PROGRAM  FUND, PURSUANT  TO  SECTION NINETY-EIGHT-D OF THE STATE FINANCE LAW.
-IN  ESTAB- LISHING ANY LIMITATIONS PURSUANT TO THIS SUBDIVISION THE COMMISSIONER OF HEALTH  SHALL ENROLL AT LEAST TWO HUNDRED FORTY THOUSAND INDIVIDUALS AND MAY ENROLL ADDITIONAL INDIVIDUALS AS REASONABLY PRACTICABLE WHILE ENSUR- ING CONTINUAL COVERAGE FOR SUCH ADDITIONAL INDIVIDUALS BASED ON  CURRENT AND ANTICIPATED 1332 STATE INNOVATION PROGRAM FUND RESERVES.
+IN ESTAB- LISHING ANY LIMITATIONS PURSUANT TO THIS SUBDIVISION THE COMMISSIONER OF HEALTH SHALL ENROLL AS MANY INDIVIDUALS AS REASONABLY PRACTICABLE  WHILE ENSURING  CONTINUAL  COVERAGE  FOR  SUCH ADDITIONAL INDIVIDUALS BASED ON CURRENT AND ANTICIPATED 1332 STATE INNOVATION PROGRAM FUND RESERVES.
   (B) IN DETERMINING ANY LIMITATIONS ON ENROLLMENT, THE COMMISSIONER  OF HEALTH  SHALL  DETERMINE  INCOME BANDS FOR SUCH INDIVIDUALS FROM ZERO TO TWO HUNDRED FIFTY PERCENT OF THE FEDERAL POVERTY LINE DEFINED AND  ANNU- ALLY  REVISED  BY  THE  UNITED  STATES  DEPARTMENT  OF  HEALTH AND HUMAN SERVICES FOR A HOUSEHOLD OF THE SAME SIZE.
 THE  COMMISSIONER  OF  HEALTH SHALL  PRIORITIZE  THE  ENROLLMENT OF INDIVIDUALS FROM THE LOWEST INCOME BAND FIRST AND THEN THE REMAINING INCOME BANDS IN ASCENDING ORDER.
   (C) NOTWITHSTANDING THE PROVISIONS OF PARAGRAPH (B) OF  THIS  SUBDIVI- SION,  THE  COMMISSIONER OF HEALTH MAY ALSO INCLUDE SUBSETS OF THE POPU- LATION WHOSE CONTINUED HEALTH AND WELL-BEING WOULD BE  SIGNIFICANTLY  AT RISK  WITHOUT  ROUTINE  ACCESS  TO HEALTH CARE.
 POPULATION SUBSETS TO BE PRIORITIZED FOR ENROLLMENT SHALL BE DETERMINED BY  THE  COMMISSIONER  OF HEALTH  AND  SHALL  INCLUDE  BUT NOT BE LIMITED TO: (I) INDIVIDUALS WITH LIFE THREATENING CONDITIONS, (II) INDIVIDUALS IN NEED OF AN ORGAN TRANS- PLANT; AND (III) INDIVIDUALS WITH SIGNIFICANT BEHAVIORAL  HEALTH  ISSUES INCLUDING  BUT  NOT  LIMITED  TO SERIOUS MENTAL ILLNESS OR SUBSTANCE USE DISORDER.
-  10. THE  COMMISSIONER  OF  HEALTH SHALL TAKE ALL ACTIONS NECESSARY TO OBTAIN ALL NECESSARY  APPROVALS  FROM THE SECRETARY OF HEALTH AND  HUMAN SERVICES AND THE SECRETARY OF THE TREASURY TO UTILIZE MONEYS TRANSFERRED
- S. 2237--A  6
+ S. 2237--B  6

- TO  THE BASIC HEALTH PROGRAM TRUST FUND, PURSUANT TO SECTION NINETY-SEV- EN-OOOO OF THE STATE FINANCE LAW, AS ADDED  BY  SECTION  FIFTY-THREE  OF PART  C OF CHAPTER SIXTY OF THE LAWS OF TWO THOUSAND FOURTEEN, FOR COSTS ASSOCIATED  WITH  THE  PROVISION  OF HEALTH CARE SERVICES TO ALL PERSONS ELIGIBLE FOR COVERAGE UNDER THE WAIVER.
-IF APPROVAL IS NOT  GRANTED  FOR ALL  PERSONS ELIGIBLE FOR COVERAGE UNDER THE WAIVER, THE COMMISSIONER OF HEALTH SHALL TAKE ALL ACTIONS NECESSARY TO OBTAIN APPROVAL FOR  THE  USE OF  MONEYS  OF  THE BASIC HEALTH PROGRAM TRUST FUND FOR COSTS ASSOCIATED WITH THE PROVISION OF HEALTH CARE  SERVICES  TO  INDIVIDUALS  UNDER  THE WAIVER  THAT  WOULD OTHERWISE BE ELIGIBLE FOR PARTICIPATION IN THE BASIC HEALTH PROGRAM, ESTABLISHED PURSUANT TO  SECTION  THREE  HUNDRED  SIXTY- NINE-GG OF THIS TITLE.
+  10. THE COMMISSIONER IS AUTHORIZED TO SEEK A WAIVER OR OTHER  APPLICA- BLE FEDERAL APPROVAL FOR ANY ADDITIONAL MONIES TO SUPPORT THE 1332 STATE INNOVATION PROGRAM THAT MAY BE ASSOCIATED WITH A REDUCTION IN THE UTILI- ZATION OF TREATMENT FOR AN EMERGENCY MEDICAL CONDITION AUTHORIZED PURSU- ANT TO 42 U.S.C.
+1396.
+ANY ADDITIONAL MONIES SHALL BE TRANSFERRED TO THE 1332 STATE INNOVATION PROGRAM FUND ESTABLISHED PURSUANT TO SECTION NINE- TY-EIGHT-D OF THE STATE FINANCE LAW AND USED FOR SUCH PURPOSES.
   11. Reporting.
 The commissioner of health shall submit a report to the temporary  president of the senate and the speaker of the assembly annu- ally by December thirty-first.
 The report shall include, at  a  minimum,